colinjfarmer/ch04-git-basics/exercise-2/README.md

 5. Add the image to this file using markdown syntax.

-5. Write a paragraph of text where you explaine what the picture is about.
+5. Write a paragraph of text where you explain what the picture is about.
 Feel free to add more.

 4. commit your changes: